ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 ### Task 4B) Implementing the flow by yourself (1p)

+> [!Note]
+> Basic implementation for this task takes only few lines of code in practice.
+Do not be too intimidated!

 Now, we will continue with the web application from task 2, which uses the [Flask](https://flask.palletsprojects.com/en/3.0.x/) framework internally.
 You should add a new client in Keycloak for it.
-Since Flask uses server-side rendering to provide the client in the browser for the end-user, we have strong assumptions that we can keep the client secret as secret, and get the token by using POST method.
+Since Flask uses server-side rendering to provide the client in the browser for the end-user, we have strong assumptions that we can keep the client secret as a secret, and get the token by using the POST method.

 We try to keep this task rather simple; we just want to finish the flow somewhat correctly and obtain the authentication token, which can be used to access content from some resource server on behalf of the end-user (we don't access).
-You want just get some profile information from the Keycloak server as part of the JWT token.
+You want just to get some profile information from the Keycloak server as part of the JWT token.

-You should get pretty far by following the request flow [here.](https://curity.io/resources/learn/openid-code-flow/) The flow is rather short and you need [only the requests library](https://requests.readthedocs.io/en/latest/) to complete the flow.
+You should get pretty far by following the request flow [here.](https://curity.io/resources/learn/openid-code-flow/) The flow is rather short and you need [only the requests library](https://requests.readthedocs.io/en/latest/) on top of Flask and some std libraries to complete the flow.

-You need to modify `login` and `callback` routes on the Flask server.
+In short, you need to modify `login` and `callback` routes on the Flask server.

-You are mainly interested in the `login.html` template, which is located in the folder [flask/templates/](flask/templates) and modifying the `login` route.
+Note that the initial URL for the authorization server needs to be generated first and it will be passed to `login.html` template.
+If you have created the client configuration correctly for the Keycloak server, you should get started from the initial response.

 You can find partial source code and other things in the [flask](flask) directory.
 Note that this is not the complete code that was used in task 2.
-The database use is not included.
+The database usage is not included.

 > [!Note]
 > Open browser in private mode to see that you indeed need to enter the credentials and it redirects back to your Flask app!
+You can try the same user as you did with Wordpress.

 ### Development environment